Erecik1/GameTester/README.md

 * [Games](#games)

 ## General info
-Game Tester is logger for games
+Game Tester is a logger for games that will track your movement and analyze them

 ## Technologies
 Project is created with: